 Hand stitch the ends of the scrunchie.
 You can use invisible stitches for this- like a ladder stitch.

 You can use different types of fabrics to make scrunchies.
 Make it in in velvet.
-Black is my favourite as it goes with all colours.
+Black is my favourite as it goes with all colors.
 You can change its size, shape and style in many ways.
 Some of them are as below

 Idea 1 Thin scrunchie